rscgh/individual_function_predictions/readme.md

-# Contents
+# Individual brain activity patterns during task are predicted by distinct resting-state networks that may reflect local neurobiological features

-This repository contains the code for the study **"Individual brain activity patterns during task are predicted by distinct resting-state networks that may reflect local neurobiological features"** \[[biorxiv](https://www.biorxiv.org/content/10.1101/2024.11.13.621472v1.abstract)\]
+This repository contains the code for the study "Individual brain activity patterns during task are predicted by distinct resting-state networks that may reflect local neurobiological features" \[[biorxiv](https://www.biorxiv.org/content/10.1101/2024.11.13.621472v1.abstract)\]

 The code is structured into notebooks that span the different analysis stages: